fbrcrsi/addimagehosting/fbrcrsi/addimagehosting/README.md

 5. To configure, edit `/ext/fbrcrsi/addimagehosting/styles/all/template/event/posting_editor_message_after.html` and add your code after <!-- Add your code after this line -->
 6. Look for `Add image hosting service` under the Disabled Extensions list, and click its `Enable` link.

+You can use this generic code:

+<iframe src="http://www.hostingpics.net/iframe_mini.php" width="400" height="100" scrolling="no" frameborder="0" allowtransparency="true"></iframe>

+to hosting your image on Hostingpics service.

 Remember to purge cache each time you edit the templates after the installation

 ## Uninstall